2.4. Socio-economic deprivation

 This section provides data on skill levels and educational outcomes in Bradford.
 This draws on data from the 2021 Census, and other sources highlighted, such as comparators with Yorkshire and The Humber.

-Although extensive research exists on the demographics and diversity of Bradford district, there are notable data gaps crucial for arts organizations.
+While there is much research on the demographics and diversity of Bradford district, there are gaps in the data of significance to arts organisations

 Latest news and events